appwrite/playground-for-python/README.md

 ## System Requirements
 * A system with Python3 installed.
-* You have readily available AppWrite running instance (localhost in most cases).
+* You have readily available Appwrite running instance (localhost in most cases).
-* Create a project in AppWrite instance using console.
+* Create a project in Appwrite instance using console.
-* Generate a secret key in the AppWrite instance using console.
+* Generate a secret key in the Appwrite instance using console.

 ### Installation
 1. Clone this repository.